Travel Guide For Visiting Utah in April

 Check to see where the Utah vacation spots are located around the state because a drive from Salt Lake City to any of the National Parks in the south can take 4 to 5 hours.

-Depending on the where you go, you may still need winter clothing.
+You may still need winter clothing at the higher elevations, and at Bryce Canyon.
 At the least, be prepared with waterproof layers and waterproof hiking shoes for the rain and snow in April

 Utah Weather in April